 Alternatively how about taking a look on Airbnb?

 Moab at night

-So if you’re planning a desert trip and wondering what to do in Moab, I hope you’ve found some exciting ideas!
-If you have any questions about any of the activities please get in touch.
+So if you’re planning a desert trip and wondering what to do in Moab, I hope I have provided some exciting ideas!
+If you have any questions about these Moab activities, please get in touch.